dpritchett/xray_is_fun/README.md

 ```

 ### Okay, but why do I need xray?
 Larger web applications can have tens, hundreds, maybe even thousands of template files.
 When you're looking to update a screen in an old app that someone else put together it really helps to have tools that help you home in on the code responsible for the on-page DOM elements that need changing.
-'You eighteen months ago' counts as someone else.
+'Myself eighteen months ago' _totally_ counts as someone else!

 ```
 > find app/views | wc -l